jallen2034/passwordKeeperSpringBoot/README.md

 - Users can create, edit and delete passwords from their password vault.
 - Sections of the app are protected from improper use/access with React Router.

+### Known Issues

+**Registration Email Issue:** Currently, the registration process may not work as expected due to an issue with the Spring Boot starter mail service.
+The demo mail account used for sending verification emails has become inactive after two years.
+We apologize for the inconvenience.

+**Status:** Investigating a long-term solution to restore email functionality. enabled

+**Workaround:** While I work on a fix, you can try register a user from the registration page, then manually update the 'enabled' flag for that user from the Postgres DB from 'False' to 'True' to then bypass the email verification and login.

 ### TODO

+- Enhance the project by migrating away from Create-React-App and adopting Next.js.
+This will unlock server-side rendering (SSR) capabilities and a host of other features, taking the user experience to the next level.
 - Write unit tests for my API using Junit.
 - Set up a CI pipeline for testing.
 - Clean up clutter/unnecessary files in the repo.